The Monaco Grand Prix in Formula 1 is the most iconic sporting event in the racing world.

 Number 2 – Monaco Grand Prix

-Let’s face it, super models around the world would cry if I didn’t put Monaco in the top three.
+Let’s face it, super models around the world would cry if we didn’t put Monaco in the top three.
 Personally, I’d like to be on these ladies good side.
 With that being said, Monaco is the most elite race event around the world and is the Grand Prix most associated with Formula 1.
 If you had to pick one race to attend, this should be at the top of your list.
 In terms of racing, you’ll find it exciting at times, however, the lack of overtakes (12 per race average) can cause his grand prix to be dull at times.

 Number 1 – Azerbaijan Grand Prix “Baku City Circuit”